-My online communication channels are very clogged, including email, our forums, Facebook, and Twitter.
+My online communication channels are usually very clogged, especially email.
 Most people don’t have a good chance of building anything more than a very casual connection with me through these channels.

 One of my least clogged channels is postal mail.
 I only get a handful of personal letters each month on average.
 I suspect this is true for most other busy people as well.
 Email is clogged because it’s fast, easy, and free.
 Postal mail costs money and is less convenient.
 That’s why my physical mailbox is a ghost town while my email inbox is Grand Central Station.
 Don’t you also pay more attention to a letter someone sends you by mail as opposed to an email?

 Even more distinctive is to send a handwritten letter on nice stationery.
 Most people send printed letters on plain white paper in a plain envelope.
 Some are using online services to send cards on their behalf – I don’t recommend this because it looks too much like postal spam.